 The next step is to evaluate how these risks might affect your company’s value.
 Risks that will have the most significant impact will be those you want to try and treat through mitigation or transferring them off your balance sheet.
 Here quantitative analysis such as NPV (net present value) and other tools are applied to the risk.

-The final step of financial risk assessment is to monitor your risks regularly using the processes of identification, analysis, evaluation, and mitigation and transfer options.
-It allows you to make sure that your current market exposure is as low as possible.
+The final step of financial risk assessment is to monitor your risks regularly using the processes of identification, analysis, evaluation, mitigation, and transfer options.
+It allows you to ensure your current market exposure is as low as possible.
 It ensures that business operations are not affected by risk occurring.

 Financial Risk Assessments – What are they, and why does your company need them?

-Financial risk assessments can provide vital information about a company and give insight into the business’s financial growth before it gets out of control.
+Financial risk assessments can provide vital information about a company and give insight into its financial growth before it gets out of control.
 A good evaluation can identify problems such as cash flow, liquidity, or customers’ credit issues.

 Identifying too late that a company is over-leveraged may cost a lot more money in the end.
 When doing a financial risk assessment, an organization is taking steps to ensure it doesn’t happen.
 A good assessment should identify the vulnerabilities of a business and provide information on how to make corrections or improvements.